-Taken as an artifact, then, this t-shirt is unexceptional: nothing more than a random graphic chosen by a souvenir vendor to be printed on cotton along with the town’s name.
+Now as an artifact, this t-shirt is unexceptional: nothing more than a random graphic chosen by a souvenir vendor to be printed on cotton along with the town’s name.

 I’m recently retired — yay.
-And with time on my hands, I’m growing a tendency to take something ordinary and dive right down the rabbit hole with it.
+And with time on my hands, I’m growing a tendency to focus on something ordinary and dive right down the rabbit hole with it.
 It’s called “going meta,” short for “going metaphysical.”
 (Pardon me while I straighten my tin-foil hat.)

-When you go meta, you don’t just look for a reason.
-You look for a reason behind the reason:
+When you go meta on some matter, you don’t just look for reasons.
+You look for reasons for the reasons:

-Know this about tourist areas like Santa Cruz and Monterey: they’re all about creating as many photographable attractions as possible.
+Now, know this about tourist areas like Santa Cruz and Monterey: they’re all about creating as many selfie-centric attractions as possible.
 If, say, John F. Kennedy had wandered through here and thrown up on the sidewalk after a night’s bender, you’d by now find that piece of pavement surrounded with a bronze ring bearing a nice plaque (“On this spot in 1959…”) for all the tourists to pose next to, iPhone raised high.